CDE will be closed on Thursday, Nov. 24 and Friday, Nov. 25 for the Thanksgiving holiday.

 - (c) Interest or income earned on the deposit and investment of moneys in the public school fund.

 - Marijuana Excise Taxes

-- The first forty million dollars received and collected from annual excise tax collected from retail recreational marijuana sales is transferred into the BEST Program Assistance Fund.
+- 100% of dollars received and collected from annual excise tax collected from retail recreational marijuana sales is transferred into the BEST Program Assistance Fund.
 May of 2015 marked the first grant cycle that utilized these revenues.